XDagger/xdagj/README.md

 #### Prosperity phase: DAG & DeFi

-- [ ] Access to cross-chain protocols, compatible with access to multiple blockchain systems, to achieve intercommunication between XDAG and other chain worlds
+- [ ] Implement cross-chain protocols, compatible with access to multiple blockchain systems, to achieve intercommunication between XDAG and other chain worlds

-- [ ] Realize the oracle function
+- [ ] Implement the oracle function

 - [ ] Join a distributed exchange